 Whoever gave Hole in the Ground its moniker didn’t mince words: It is, in fact, a half-mile-wide hole in the ground.
 But that’s where the generic descriptors end; the unusual crater is home to a pair of pleasant hiking trails that descend to its base — and into thousands of years of natural history.

-Today the base of the crater sits more than 300 feet below the surrounding area and can be accessed by a well-defined hiking trail loop that totals about 2.5 miles.
-One half is a shorter, steeper trail that ends at the center of the crater, while the other takes a longer, more gradual route around the rim to the same destination.
-The trails cut through a crater blanketed in sagebrush, with the occasional ponderosa pine tree growing in the bowl and a small forest lining the rim.
+Today the base of the crater sits more than 300 feet below the surrounding ground level and can be accessed by a well-defined hiking trail loop that totals about 2.5 miles.
+Half of the loop is a shorter, steeper trail that ends at the center of the crater, while the other half takes a longer, more gradual route around the rim to the same destination.
+The trails cut through a landscape blanketed in sagebrush, with the occasional ponderosa pine tree growing in the bowl and a small forest lining the rim.
 From the rim, the massive Fort Rock formation is visible to the southeast.

 Scale the Windswept Christmas Valley Sand Dunes